Watch Your Step!

 - Examine the physical characteristics of insects and spiders

 - Understand the various ways in which insects move: jump, fly, crawl, or swim

 - Observe and record the metamorphosis of one or more insects

 - Sequence the life cycle of an insect

 Lesson Plans for this Unit

-Students write or dictate poems about the insects they created and then perform them for their parents at our annual Bug Bash.
-Prior to this event, students make the following “insect” delicacies that will be served.
+Students write or dictate poems about the insects they created and then perform them for their parents at a Bug Bash.
+Prior to this event, students make the following "insect" delicacies that will be served:

-Ants on a Log: peanut butter on celery with raisins
+- Ants on a Log: Peanut butter spread on celery and topped with raisins

 - Ladybug Cupcakes: Bright red frosted cupcakes with five chocolate chips for spots and six stick pretzels for legs